 Do not leave it too late to start planning and considering your CGT liabilities as investments made many years go can have quite shocking CGT liabilities which you would not want to face.

 You can reduce your CGT liabilities by using the tax allowances which you are entitled to by very carefully planning of your CGT positions throughout your life.

 The biggest priority of any business owner should be having a well written and planned out will, not only to ensure that your assets go where you want them to go but also to reduce the likelihood of any taxation it may have.
-If you do not have a will then effectively the law will decide what happens to all of your assets, which will cause extensive financial anxiety for your family due to the potential of a large IHT bill.
+If you do not have a will then effectively the law will decide what happens to all of your assets, which will cause high financial anxiety for your family due to the potential of a large IHT bill.

-The current nil rate band is £325,000 which will not change until the year 2020/21.
+The current nil rate band is £325,000, which will not change until the year 2020/21.
 In April 2017 the residential nil rate band was introduced, which is currently at £100,000 rising by £25,000 every year until 2020/21.
-This will give a total inheritance tax exemption of £1million, if married or in a civil partnership or £500,000 per person.
+This will give a total Inheritance Tax exemption of £1million, if married or in a civil partnership or £500,000 per person.

-Business property relief
+Important thing no.3: Business property relief

-If you gift a part of your estate to a charity, it can reduce the amount of inheritance tax payable on your estate due to the act of benevolence.
-It can reduce the inheritance tax rate payable from 40% to 36% if you leave at least 10% of your net estate to charity.
+If you gift a part of your estate to a charity, it can reduce the amount of Inheritance Tax payable on your estate due to the act of benevolence.
+It can reduce the Inheritance Tax rate payable from 40% to 36% if you leave at least 10% of your net estate to charity.

 These areas of taxation can be very daunting, but with careful planning, it is possible to reduce your CGT and IHT liabilities.
 Contact us with any queries or estate planning you may need, and we will be happy to help with a free 30-minute consultation.